FeyAgape/GitAndMore/Git.md

 `git rebase` allows you to reapply commits on top of another base tip

+1. run `git fetch` to "downloads" any new changes from the remote to your local repo

-1. `git rebase origin/master`
+2. run `git rebase origin/master`

-If there are any conflicts, you will see a message like this
+If there are any conflicts, you will see a message similar to the below.

 ![alt text](https://github.com/FeyAgape/GitAndMore/raw/master/image1.png "Image1")

-2. run `git status` to see if they're any conflicts by accesses the files
+Step A - run `git status` to see where or which files contains conflicts.

+Step B - Access the files and resolved the conflicts and then run `git add filename.ext`

+- run `git status` and repeat Step A + B untill all conflicts are resolved.

+2. run `git rebase --contiune`

+3. run `git push --force-with-lease`

 ## Git cherry-pick